 The age of majority is the threshold of adulthood in law.
-As USPC Members above the age of majority are adults in the eyes of the law and therefore responsible for themselves, USPC does not require a "chaperone" for these members at competitions.
+As USPC members above the age of majority are adults in the eyes of the law and therefore responsible for themselves; USPC does not require a "chaperone" for these members at competitions.
 USPC does require that members above the age of majority submit Emergency Contact information for each competition.
-Age of majority vary per state.
+Age of majority varies per state.

-USPC Member Age State of Residence

-Competition Name

-Competition Date

-Emergency Contact Name

-Emergency Contact Relationship to Competitor

-Emergency Contact Home Phone Number

-Emergency Contact Cell Phone number

-An additional Emergency Contact can be included, but is not required.

-Secondary Emergency Contact Name

-Secondary Emergency Contact Relationship to Competitor

-Secondary Emergency Contact Home Phone Number

-Secondary Emergency Contact Cell Phone number
+USPC Member: Current Age: State of Residence: Competition Name: Competitio n Date: Emergency Contact Name: Emergency Contact Relationship to Competitor: Emergency Contact Home Phone Number: Emergency Contact Cell Phone Number: An additional Emergency Contact can be included, but is not required.
+Secondary Emergency Contact Name: Secondary Emergency Contact Relationship to Competitor: Secondary Emergency Contact Home Phone Number: Secondary Emergency Contact Cell Phone Number: